Use Code: WAN2020 For a $20 Discount!

 By the end of the program, you will have a script that's been whipped into top shape by your peers and veteran industry professionals.

 The final drafts of your script will be sent out to dozens of agency and management companies that are eagerly looking for new talent, as well as a variety of production companies looking for new material.

-There are three application categories:
+There are two application categories:

 1) GENERAL PUBLIC applications are open to anyone, anywhere.
 There are TWO slots for the general public.
-Roadmap Writers who are NOT in the "Top Tier" program should apply as "General Public".

-2) WRITERS ASSISTANT NETWORK applications are open to anyone who, at the time of their application, is working in the writers’ office of a WGA-signatory show (including Script Coordinators, Writers Assistants, Executive Assistants, and Writers PAs), OR working for a writer who has an active development project (ie a project for which she or he is getting paid by a WGA signatory), within the last 6 months.
-There are SEVEN of these slots.
+2) WRITERS ASSISTANT NETWORK applications are open to anyone who, at the time of their application, is working in the writers’ office of a WGA-signatory show (including Script Coordinators, Writers Assistants, Executive Assistants, and Writers PAs), OR working for a writer who has an active development project (ie a project for which she or he is getting paid by a WGA signatory), within the last 8 months.
+There are EIGHT of these slots.

 Teleplay must be the original work of the Entrant and may not be based whole or in part on any fictional or non-fictional material, published or unpublished, produced or unproduced for which the Entrant does not have rights.